What do you get when you cross a professional writer with a passion for dating and relationships? This!

 Single at Christmas: How to have a merry Christmas when you’re single

 Update: I was such an expert at being single at Christmas, I wrote a humorous yet helpful article about it a few years ago.
 If you’re single at Christmas this year, I hope it makes you smile.
 But as of 2016, it looks like I won’t be single at Christmas ever again.
 Next Christmas, that could be you!
 Especially with my help.

-Don’t let being single knock the Christmas spirit out of you
+Don’t let being single ruin your Christmas spirit

 What’s that?
 Can’t bear the thought of being alone during mistletoe season?
 Well, here’s a customized Christmas carol just for you:

 Oh, what fun it is to ride

 Solo on Christmas Day, hey!

 How to handle your family’s comments about your single status